plainblack/ving/docs-src/content/messagebus.md

 }
 ```

+Note that you can skip this step and use use the generic `publish` function, but that doesn't give you the opportunity to add defaults, an API, or error handling so we recommend creating a publish function.

 ### Use The Publisher Function
 Wherever in your code that you can get your event data to publish to the browser, use your newly created publisher function.